Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/selecting.rst

 :doc:`NURBS curve selection </modeling/curves/selecting>`.
-The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting>`, so you can select a simple control point with an :kbd:`LMB`\ -click, add to current selection with :kbd:`Shift-LMB` clicks, :kbd:`B` order-select, and so on.
+The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting>`, so you can select a simple control point with an :kbd:`LMB`\ -click, add to current selection with :kbd:`Shift-LMB` clicks, Border Select, and so on.

 Select Menu